AnthonyBronca/TypeScript-Course/Chapter3/Chapter3.md

 ## Generics

+Let me start by saying that Generics have pretty ehh syntax, and are complicated to understand at first.
+They have some very specific rules to follow, however, they are extremely useful and you will definitely be using it a lot out in the wild.
+I would say this section alone may need to be its own section, but let's cover the basics!

+> ### What are Generics?

 TypeScript's `generics` enable the creation of reusable code components that can be applied to any data type.

-> ### What are Generics?

 Generics allow the creation of functions, classes, and interfaces that can work with a variety of data types.
 In TypeScript, `generics` are represented by a `type parameter`, **which is a placeholder for the actual data type that will be used at runtime.**